Module meteor.scale

 2hk B12 + 2hl B13 + 2kl B23) }

 The parameters Bxy are fit using least squares, optionally with uncertainty (inverse variance) weighting.
+Any of scipy's loss functions can be employed; the Huber loss is the default.

 Parameters